alecdoconnor/CalendBar/README.md

 # CalendBar
-A Calendar for Your Mac Menu Bar
+A Calendar for Your Mac's Menu Bar

-## Summar
+## Summary
 The digital date and time viewer on your menu bar is missing one thing: a calendar.
 Simple and elegant, CalendBar is a customizable calendar that is always just a click away.

 ## Webpage & Download